-Nintendo – Nintendo Switch and Nintendo Switch Lite
+Nintendo Switch, Nintendo Switch Lite, and Nintendo Switch OLED

 When it comes to options for taking your gaming console with you on the go, Nintendo has all the bases covered.
-The Nintendo Switch and the Nintendo Switch Lite offer premium gaming experiences on the go.
-The Nintendo Switch connects to your primary TV through its “docked” mode, and converts to a portable simply by lifting the console out of the dock.
-In its undocked “handheld mode” the Nintendo Switch can be played wherever your travels may take you.
+The Nintendo Switch lineup offers premium gaming experiences on the go.
+The Nintendo Switch and Switch OLED connect to your primary TV through its “docked” mode, and converts to a portable simply by lifting the console out of the dock.
+In its undocked “handheld mode” the Nintendo Switch and Switch OLED can be played wherever your travels may take you.

 On the other hand, the Nintendo Switch Lite is specifically made for gamers on the go.
 It is lighter and more portable than ever.
 The Nintendo Switch Lite is a dedicated handheld device so you won’t be able to play games on your TV.
 Furthermore, it sells at a lower price point than the Nintendo Switch and the controller is now integrated into the Lite’s body—so you won’t be able to detach them.